Luminar VS Affinity Photo for Editing in 2023

 Value For Money

-Both programs are pretty affordable when you compare to Adobe’s subscription model.
+Both programs are pretty affordable when compared to Adobe’s subscription model.
 You can buy either editor for a one-time price of less than $100.
 Let’s take a look at the price and what’s included, exactly.

 As for Luminar, the price varies, but its price is currently at $99 annually or $8.25 per month.
 Skylum also offers sales and discounts throughout the year, so you can save even more money.
 It is slightly more pricey than Affinity, but you get so many incredible features that it’s worth it.
 Plus, it’s so much cheaper than paying a subscription every single month for Photoshop and other Adobe apps.